 Smich Smanloh is a Thai type designer based in Bangkok, Thailand.
 He trained as a graphic designer and began his career in the magazine business before taking a type design class at Cadson Demak.
 He later joined the studio and shifted his focus entirely to making type.
 He has worked closely with founder Anuthin Wongsunkakon on many projects, such as the corporate typeface for the major telecoms company Telenor Thailand, and the typeface for the Modern Thailand campaign commissioned for the Thai government by Winkcreative.
 Smich recently added Thai extensions to two families from the Commercial Type library: Darby Sans for the Thai edition of Wallpaper*, and Sanomat Sans for Grab, a popular ride sharing service in SE Asia.

-Promphan Suksumek, also known as Boom by her peers, did her BA in Communication Design (CommDe) (2014) in Bangkok, Thailand and later got a dual Master degree in Visual Communication from Basel School of Design (MDes) HGK in Switzerland and UIC in Chicago (2017).
-After her internship with Commercial Type (2018), she is now a type designer at Cadson Demak in Bangkok, Thailand.
+Promphan Suksumek, also known as Boom by her peers, did her BA in Communication Design (CommDe) (2014) in Bangkok, Thailand and later got her dual Master degree in Visual Communication from Basel School of Design (MDes) HGK in Switzerland and UIC in Chicago (2017).
+She is currently a type designer at Cadson Demak in Bangkok, Thailand.

 Sovichet Tep majored in Computer Science and now works as a software developer for a local NGO in Phnom Penh, Cambodia.
 He started as a self-taught designer in late 2010 while he was in high school.
 In 2013, he published two of his designs on Google Fonts (Kdam Thmor, and Kantumruy).
 With experience of programming skills, he has been learning how to write OpenType features for Khmer fonts.
 Recently, Sovichet started Romnea, a type design and consultation service based in Phnom Penh, to support other local type designers and to publish fonts for Cambodians.
 He is also interested in other Southeast Asian scripts and hopes to work on them in the near future.